 - Store sensitive private keys and certificates in any location, such as an off-blockchain database.
 This requires implementing a simple key-value store interface.

-Option 1: Writing client apps using Bluemix
+Option 1: Writing and deploying client apps to Bluemix

 Option 2: Writing and deploying client apps against a Hyperledger Fabric network

-Monitor and manage your blockchain network and apps
+Monitor and manage your blockchain network and apps on Bluemix

 Get help and support

-Here's where to go to get support and answers to your questions.
+There are lots of ways to get support and answers to your questions.

-- Blockchain developer center
+- Blockchain Developer Center

 - Blockchain basics: Introduction to distributed ledgers

-- Blockchain learning path (3 courses for developers)
+- Blockchain essentials (free course for developers)

 - Hyperledger Fabric